 Frequently Asked Questions

 These are usually made for acoustic guitar use, but they can tune an electric too.
 They measure a note using a high-sensitivity vibration (piezo) sensor.
 This makes them ideal for loud environments as they do not need complete silence.
 To tune your guitar, place the tuner on the guitar’s headstock using the clip-on mechanism.

 Pocket Guitar Tuners

-These tuners are usually battery powered and have both microphone and input-jack.
+These tuners are usually battery-powered and have both a microphone and an input jack.
 They are for both electric and acoustic guitars.
 Usually, they are somewhat cheap and small in size, which makes them great for carrying around in your pocket.